dherajm/Python-Projects/README.md

 10. [Secret Auction](): Implement a program for conducting secret auctions, allowing participants to bid privately and reveal the winner at the end.

 ### Intermidiate:
+1. [Coffee Maker](): A terminal-based coffee maker simulation allowing users to choose and customize their coffee orders.

 2. [GUI Km to Miles Converter](): Develop a GUI application using the turtle module for converting kilometers to miles, providing a user-friendly interface.

 3. [GUI Password Manager](): Build a secure GUI password manager using the turtle module, allowing users to store and retrieve their passwords.